AdrianWeishaeupl/AutoFLpy/README.rst

 		* Flight attitude throughout the flight.
 		* Flight computer vibrational data.
 		* Additional arduino data (if supplied).
-* Sample data file included.
-This will be created when the code is run for the first time.
+* Sample data files included.
+This will be ** created when the code is run for the first time **.
 * Full choice of file paths for the data and outputs can be specified using the input file.